John Livingstone-Learmonth

 John Livingstone-Learmonth is a British wine writer.
 He has published four books on Rhône wines and has consulted on books such as the 'World Atlas of Wine' by Jancis Robinson and Hugh Johnson.

+His books include: The Wines of the Northern Rhône (2005), and Gigondas: Ses Vins, Sa Terre, Ses Hommes (2012).
+His work is regularly featured in Decanter, the British wine magazine.